'Castlevania Advance Collection' rated by Australian entertainment board

 The Australian Government’s classification board has rated a Castlevania Advance Collection, suggesting a future release.

-The industry details state that it will be multi-platform, published by Konami, and that it will be in English and Japanese, and that it should land in 2021.
+The industry details sections state that it will be multi-platform, published by Konami, and that it will be in English and Japanese, and that it should land at some point in 2021.

 All three games are highly rated, as can be seen from their respective Metacritic pages, but they have not seen a widespread release since they were re-released for the Wii U Virtual Console in 2015.